ocharles/blog/posts/2012-12-11-24-day-of-hackage-ekg.md

 ---
-title: 24 Days of Hackage: EKG
+title: "24 Days of Hackage: EKG"
 ---

 If you have a long running application, there is a high chance that sooner or later,